ComLake/java-ipfs-http-client/README.md

 ![](https://ipfs.io/ipfs/QmQJ68PFMDdAsgCZvA1UVzzn18asVcf7HVvCDgpjiSCAse)

-> A Java client for the IPFS http api
+A temporary fork of the Java client for the IPFS HTTP API

 ## Table of Contents